Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Refueling Select Switch

-Determines which tanks will be refuelled during an air-to-air refueling cycle: internal (INT ONLY) or all tanks (ALL).
+This covered switch determines which tanks will be refuelled during an air-to-air refueling cycle: internal (INT ONLY) or all tanks (ALL).

+### Air Refueling Switch

+Two position toggle switch used for extending (EXTEND) and retracting (RETRACT) the air-to-air refueling door.
+Placing the switch into EXTEND also illuminates the air-to-air refueling receptacle lamp to assist the tanker boom operator.

+If, during AAR, the boom disconnects and the DISENGAGED light illuminates, this switch has to be flipped to RETRACT and back to EXTEND to reset the system and allow the boom to connect again.

 ### External Transfer Switch